Corporate Benefits

 At Bella&Bona, serving over 150 companies in Munich and Berlin has shown us that food is the top benefit for making the office attractive.
 Our digital lunch solutions provide employees with a diverse array of meals delivered directly to the office, while offering employers significant tax benefits and streamlined administration.

-Bella&Bona's platform features nutritious, restaurant-quality meals, customization for dietary needs, real-time tracking of meal allowances, and automated tax compliance based on current Sachbezugswerte, which allows for tax-free meal allowances of up to €4.00 per working day in 2025.
+Bella&Bona’s platform features nutritious, restaurant-quality meals, customization for dietary needs, real-time tracking of meal allowances, and automated tax compliance based on the current Sachbezugswerte — which for 2026 allow tax-free meal benefits of up to €7.67 per working day when combining the €4.57 Sachbezugswert for lunch or dinner with the flat-rate taxed portion under Section 40(2) EStG, up from roughly €7.23 in 2025.

 Here’s a comparison of the cost-effectiveness of digital lunch platforms: